grpc/proposal/A3-channel-tracing.md

 In addition, the following terminology will be used:

 1.  a "Trace event" is an interesting thing that happens to a channel.
 Examples include things like creation, address resolution, subchannel creation, connectivity state changes.
-2. "Trace data" is all of the data that is contained for one channel.
+2.  a "Channel trace" is a data structure responsible for holding all data for a single channel.
 This includes a list of _Trace events_, as well as metadata like the timestamp at which the channel was created.
-3.  a "Tracing object" is an in-memory data structure responsible for holding the _Trace data_ for a single channel.
+The _Channel trace_ also holds a list of _Channel trace_ object of its child channels (if it has any).

 ## Abstract

-The document proposes adding a dedicated _Tracing object_ for every channel and subchannel.
-The _Tracing object_ will record important events in the life of a channel, like address resolution, subchannel creation, channel state changes, etc. The _Trace data_ from this _Tracing object_ will be made available through the [channelz service](A14-channelz.md).
+The document proposes adding a dedicated _Channel trace_ for every channel and subchannel.
+The _Channel trace_ will record important events in the life of a channel, like address resolution, subchannel creation, channel state changes, etc. The data from this _Channel trace_ will be made available through the [channelz service](A14-channelz.md).

 ## Background